30 facts about MPNs

 Fact #2

-Bringing new treatments to MPN patients takes many years, from discovery in the lab, to pre-clinical research that tests for safety and effectiveness.
-Successful pre-clinical therapeutic candidates move to human clinical trials and ultimately require approval by a regulatory agency, such as the US Food and Drug Administration (FDA).
-Learn more here: Drug development & clinical trials.
-For a personalized list of MPN clinical trials that match your diagnosis click here: Trialjectory.
+Bringing new treatments to MPN patients takes many years, from discoveries in the laboratory, to pre-clinical research that test for safety and effectiveness.
+Successful pre-clinical therapeutic drug candidates move to human clinical trials and ultimately require approval by a regulatory agency, such as the US Food and Drug Administration (FDA).

 Fact #3

 MPN clinical trials have gone beyond JAK inhibitors and are now looking at new targets and therapeutic pathways that will expand the universe of options for patients.
-This is especially promising for patients who could not tolerate JAK inhibitors – or they stopped working.
-Read about MPNRF-funded research here: MPN Research Impact
+This is especially promising for patients who could not tolerate or loose their response to JAK inhibitors.

 Fact #4